Collaborative writing is a term referred to team and group of writers involving in writing and editing the same document or writing project.

 Although, Wiki.js does not real-time collaborative options or flexible import/ export options, it's a great tool for writing online documentation or web-based writing documents.

 BookStack is a lightweight content management system for Wikis and book writers/ editors.
 Despite the name it can be used for all sort of collaborative writing projects.

 BookStack is packed with features which primary focuses on writing/ editing content and organizing pages in hierarchical order.

 It offers an optional markdown editor instead of WYSIWYG built-in integrated one.
 Moreover, It supports dozens of languages however, there is nothing about RTL language support mentioned in the doc.

-Git is version control system for tracking changes in code.
-Some technical writers and software developers have find away utilized GitHub/ GitLab for writing documents, articles and books.
+Git is a version control system for tracking changes in code.
+Some technical writers and software developers have found away to utilize GitHub/ GitLab for writing documents, articles, and books.